gzhang33/Christmas-tree/docs/stories/1-2-global-state.md

 ## Dev Notes

-- **Architecture Patterns:**
+## Architecture Patterns

 - Use `zustand` for state management as per [Source: docs/architecture.md#3-decision-summary-table].
 - Use `persist` middleware to satisfy FR26/FR27 (LocalStorage).
 - Although Architecture Section 4 mentions `src/hooks/useStore.ts`, we are placing it in `src/store/useStore.ts` to align with the directory structure created in Story 1.1 and the specific instruction in Epic Story 1.2.

 ### Learnings from Previous Story